marvin-rubia/Customer-Churning-Analysis-and-Prediction/README.md

 # Customer Churning: Analysis and Prediction for a Telco Company
-This repository analyzes customer churning data for a Telco company and develops a predictive model that can classify if a customer will probably churn or not.
+This repository analyzes customer churning data for a telecommunication company and develops a predictive model that can classify if a customer will probably churn or not.

 ## Why analyze customer churn?
 Attracting new customers often costs more than retaining customers.
 In addition, according to [research](https://media.bain.com/Images/BB_Prescription_cutting_costs.pdf) from Bain & Company, Inc., a 5% increase in customer retention can increase profitability by more than 25%.
 “Return customers tend to buy more from a company over time.
 As they do, your operating costs to serve them decline.
 What’s more, return customers refer others to your company.”